 Pricing - Candelabra Products (see Figures in Section 6 for more information)

-Across all brightness levels and retail channels, efficient Candelabra products are more expensive than their baseline halogen counterparts.
+Across all brightness levels and retail channels, efficient candelabra products are more expensive than their baseline halogen counterparts.

 As with A-Line products, there is notable price variation for efficient products at each brightness level across the different retail channels.
 This price variation is notably less for baseline incandescent bulbs than their efficient counterparts.